 Dan Grossman Teaching Materials Sophomoric Parallelism and Concurrency

 These notes describe the bare basics of the Java ForkJoin Framework (JSR-166) for students new to parallel programming.
 This material is only enough to code up basic parallel maps and reductions for pedagogical purposes.
-The focus is on installation issues and the few classes and methods you need to get started.
+The focus is on the few classes and methods you need to get started.
 Separate lecture notes and a programming project give much more detail on benefits of the library, how to approach programming with it, asymptotic guarantees, etc.

 We focus on using Java's library, not on how it is implemented.
 Libraries/languages with similar facilities exist for other environments including Cilk and Intel's Thread Building Blocks (TBB) for C/C++ and the Task Parallel Library for C#.